resbaz/nectar-cloud-lessons/Planning/lesson_II.md

 ##Covers

-Glance, Nova, Security Groups
+Glance, Nova, Security Groups, Key Pairs, but now hands on.

 ##Concepts

-Virtualization, moving an image from Glance to Nova, Security Groups, IP number allocation
+Just goes over Lesson I again, but cover Security Groups in more detail

 ##Notes

+We'll do this by creating and using checklists to get the students through the steps.

 ##To discuss

-Nova and its message passing architecture, Glance and Horizon, how the disk is passed from glance to Nova, networking, security groups and IP number allocation.
-Note the state changes as the instance is spun up and how they show the message passing architecture of OpenStack
+Security groups and CIDR's

 ##Links for students